16 places to buy hand sanitizer right now

 Cabinet, a new digital direct-to-consumer storefront, sells over-the-counter medications for less than you might pay at a traditional drugstore.
 Their cold and flu preparedness kit includes two 2-ounce hand sanitizer sprays that contain 70% alcohol.
 Cabinet doesn't yet ship sanitizer to all states -- you'll get a notification if you try to check out and live in a state the company doesn't ship to.

-A beauty store known for lash, brow and hair care, Vegamour has a 6-ounce, 75% isopropyl alcohol hand sanitizer spray available online.
+A beauty store known for lash, brow and hair care, Vegamour has also turned to making sanitizer.
+A 6-ounce, 75% isopropyl alcohol hand sanitizer spray is available online.

 Humankind, a personal care store with a focus on sustainability and reduced plastic waste, has hand sanitizer available in both grapefruit and unscented varieties.
 Get the 8-ounce aluminum bottle of sanitizer with 65% ethyl alcohol for $10.